1951 eruption of Mount Lamington: Casualties

 Rough estimates of the death toll appeared as early as 23 January which suggested 4,000 deaths.
 A thorough count did not happen because many bodies were buried within days to weeks of the disaster.
 Port Moresby officials conveyed to the Department of External Territories about 3,466 people dead or missing.
-An administration official in the city investigated the local population from August to October and concluded that 2,942 people died, including 35 Australian expatriates missing and presumed dead.
+An administration official in the city investigated the local population from August to October and concluded that 2,942 people died, including 35 mainland Australians missing and presumed dead.

 Many victims resided in the village of Sangara, who were Orokaiva people.
 Up to 94 percent of the population may have perished.
 Victims caught in the pyroclastic flows suffered swollen, exfoliation and hemorrhage in their respiratory system after ingesting hot volcanic material.
 The condition of bodies also suggested fatal asphyxiation.
 Rigor mortis was observed; many in a sitting or kneeling position due to thermal-induced muscle stiffness.
 The intact bodies indicated victims did not die from flying objects or collapsed structures.
 Similar fatal conditions were also observed in victims of the Mount Pelée and La Soufrière eruptions in 1902.

 At refugee centers, poor hygiene led to health issues; three people eventually died, including a child who succumbed to pneumonia.
 An unknown number of people experienced psychological distress from the disaster and no counselling services were provided.
 Anthropologist Marie Reay who was among the survivors experienced a mental breakdown in 1952.
 Some schoolchildren also struggled with grief after the disaster.
 An Orokaiva woman died from suicide after finding the remains of her husband and child following the eruption.
 The eruption left a further 5,000 homeless.